sebatmohamed/Aloha/README.md

 # Aloha Homepage
-A responsive one page mobile e-commerce webiste
+A responsive one page mobile e-commerce website

+[Aloha.mov]

 ## Technologies Used